 World Gone Mad: Once things were united behind VFD.
 Then the schism happened and everything went straight to hell.

-World of No Grandparents: None of the relatives the Baudelaires are sent to live with are very closely related to them; at one point Mr. Poe attempts to send them to a nineteenth cousin.
-Possibly justified by the fact that many people are dying in fires.
+World of No Grandparents: the Baudelaires don't seem to have any close relatives; at one point Mr. Poe attempts to send them to a nineteenth cousin.
+Granted, the people they know have a habit of dying "mysteriously".